Language selection

 For decades, as part of Canada's plan for robotic space exploration, the CSA has been actively working on refining rover designs and building Canadian expertise in rover technologies.

-Rovers act like scientists' eyes and hands – they help gather geologic and mineralogic information on samples at different locations, and send data back to Earth, as opposed to landers that can only analyze in one location.
+Rovers provide the mobility to help gather geologic and mineralogic information on samples at different locations, and send data back to Earth, as opposed to landers that can only analyze in one location.

 Who will build the Canadian rover?

-In , Canadensys Aerospace Corporation (Canadensys) and its partners were selected to build the Canadian lunar rover as well as to integrate the Canadian payloads with the NASA-provided payload.
+In , Canadensys Aerospace Corporation (Canadensys) was selected to build the Canadian lunar rover as well as to integrate the Canadian payloads and the NASA-provided instrument.

 The company will work with organizations from industry and academia: